SUI-Components/sui/packages/sui-changelog/README.md

 The main aim of this package is to build a changelog file with all the last changes you get in your last installation within your project.
 Dependencies are retrieved by its scope in the `node_modules` folder, so you can customize the scopes to get the changelog data from.

+Moreover, `sui-changelog` package runs a `npm shrinkwrap` in order to get the differences in the dependencies, and you can optionally run a `phoenix` command if you want to have a clean install before building your changelog.

 ## Usage

+### Basic usage

 Install `node@11` with `npm@6` in your env and run the following CLI command: